-^{&}quot;Internal Control - Integrated Framework" The Committee of Sponsoring Organizations of the Treadway Commission.
+"Internal Control - Integrated Framework" The Committee of Sponsoring Organizations of the Treadway Commission.

-^{†&}quot;Guidance on Assessing Control - The CoCo Principles" Criteria of Control Board, The Canadian Institute of Chartered Accountants.
+[†]"Guidance on Assessing Control - The CoCo Principles" Criteria of Control Board, The Canadian Institute of Chartered Accountants.

-In an assertion-based assurance engagement, the evaluation or measurement of the subject matter is performed by the responsible party, and the subject matter information is in the form of an assertion by the responsible party that is made available to the intended users.

-In a direct reporting assurance engagement, the public accountant either directly performs the evaluation or measurement of the subject matter, or obtains a representation from the responsible party that has performed the evaluation or measurement that is not available to the intended users.
+- 291.14 Assurance engagements may be assertion-based or direct reporting.
+In either case, they involve three separate parties: a public accountant, a responsible party and intended users. - 291.15 In an assertion-based assurance engagement, the evaluation or measurement of the subject matter is performed by the responsible party, and the subject matter information is in the form of an assertion by the responsible party that is made available to the intended users. - 291.16 In a direct reporting assurance engagement, the public accountant either directly performs the evaluation or measurement of the subject matter, or obtains a representation from the responsible party that has performed the evaluation or measurement that is not available to the intended users.
 The subject matter information is provided to the intended users in the assurance report.